-The overall purpose of the placement is to provide technical assistance to our partner IDL in enhancing their resource mobilization capacity, through the development of proposals and access funding; specially using crowdfunding strategies.
+As the Resources Mobilization Advisor, you will provide technical assistance to our partner Instituto de Defensa Legal in enhancing their resource mobilization capacity, through the development of proposals and access funding, including building a crowdfunding strategy.

 As a volunteer, you will:

-- Coordination and identification of potential local, regional and international donor institutions to support IDL’s work; and build a donor database.
+- Coordinate and identify potential local, regional and international donor institutions to support IDL’s work; and build a donor database.

-- Facilitate trainings focused on writing and development of proposals, using resource mobilization guidelines and tools to key partners and personnel.
+- Facilitate trainings for staff focused on writing and developing proposals using resource mobilization guidelines and tools.

 - Develop guidelines and tools for the organization’s resource mobilization activities.

-- Support the expansion of programs by coordinating development and submission of concept notes and proposals for funding, in consideration of donor requirements.
+- Support the expansion of programs by coordinating, developing and submitting concept notes and proposals for funding, in line with donor requirements.

 Essential Academic Qualifications: